gmac/graphql-stitching-ruby/docs/composer.md

 The strategy used to merge source schemas into the combined schema is based on each element type:

+- Arguments of fields, directives, and `InputObject` types intersect for each parent element across locations (an element's arguments must appear in all locations):
+  - Arguments must share a value type, and the strictest nullability across locations is used.
+  - Composition fails if argument intersection would eliminate a non-null argument.

 - `Object` and `Interface` types merge their fields and directives together:
   - Common fields across locations must share a value type, and the weakest nullability is used.
-  - Field and directive arguments merge using the same rules as `InputObject`.
   - Objects with unique fields across locations must implement [`@stitch` accessors](../README.md#merged-types).
   - Shared object types without `@stitch` accessors must contain identical fields.
   - Merged interfaces must remain compatible with all underlying implementations.

-- `InputObject` types intersect arguments from across locations (arguments must appear in all locations):
-  - Arguments must share a value type, and the strictest nullability across locations is used.
-  - Composition fails if argument intersection would eliminate a non-null argument.

 - `Enum` types merge their values based on how the enum is used:
   - Enums used anywhere as an argument will intersect their values (common values across all locations).